Central Ordnance Munitions Depot: Japanese invasion

 It was believed that the British military chose the site to keep it a secret since there were many Japanese spies in the local communities before the Japanese invasion.
 The local fishing village of Aberdeen was located about 5 km away and is known as "Little Hong Kong" in Cantonese.
 The British used this version as a "code name" to refer to the military site and thus confuse those spying for the Japanese.

-Little Hong Kong was manned by some 60 soldiers of four different nationalities in December 1941.
+In December 1941, Little Hong Kong was manned by some 60 soldiers of four different nationalities, and reinforced by RN sailors from damaged ships, particularly the destroyer, HMS Thracian.
 Among these were soldiers from Royal Army Ordnance Corps, Royal Army Service Corps, and Royal Engineers.
 There were also five soldiers from the Winnipeg Grenadiers; 14 local Chinese uniformed soldiers of the Hong Kong Volunteer Defence Corps, 18 men from the Middlesex Regiment, as well as Punjabi infantrymen from pre-partition India.
 It was the last place to surrender during the Battle of Hong Kong, which lasted 18 days and ended with the British colony being taken by the Japanese army.

 Two days after Hong Kong officially surrendered on 25 December 1941, the Japanese commander became aware that the munitions depot Little Hong Kong was still under the control of the British.
 The Japanese could either attack and stand the chance of losing more soldiers or negotiate.
 Since the bunkers were almost impervious to attack and there was sufficient food, water and ammunition for defence, Major Dewar, the British commander, resisted with a defiant message.
 Captain Suzuki was sent by the Japanese commander to negotiate the surrender.
 Upon learning that Dewar had wired up all the 24 bunkers to a central detonator, the Japanese captain agreed to an honorable surrender on 27 December 1941.

 What happened after the surrender was recorded by a British man Lewis Bush.
 He was the translator used by the Japanese Army.
 Bush later wrote in his diary about how the Japanese treated the surrendering troops "like heroes".
 They were taken down to Aberdeen where a "Japanese officer arrived with beer and whisky in plenty".

 The Japanese then occupied the site until Hong Kong was liberated in August 1945, during which time it is believed that the Japanese constructed the current guard house.